OSGeo/OSGeoLive-doc/CONTRIBUTING.md

 note that the OSGeoLive project will follow its **Diversity Statement**, **Specific Guidelines** and its **Anti-Harassment** and **Reporting Guidelines**.
 So please be sure to have read those sections.

-If you contribution is more than a small fix to an existing file, please send a signed contributor agreement to the [OSGeoLive mailing list](https://lists.osgeo.org/mailman/listinfo/osgeolive).

 ### Attribution